adrian-pino/cpu-ram-power-extraction/README.md

 This repository contains scripts and tools for extracting CPU/RAM and power consumption while a processing task is being carried.
 The selected processing task is a video streaming transmission (making use of ffmpeg9, although any other app could be executed, and the CPU/RAM & power consumption extraction should work without being affected.
 For the power consumption extraction in specific, a smart plug (Shelly Plug S) is being used.
 Such device sends the consumption periodically via MQTT, which could be extracted using the monitor_power_consumption script.

-Such repository is under the context of the project XGAIN which has been funded by the European Union.
-In specific, is under the umbrella of the dry-run lab testing actitivies for a use case where a drones will provide streaming services over 5G.
+Such repository is under the context of the EU-funded [XGAIN Project](https://xgain-project.eu/).
+In specific, such work is under the umbrella of the dry-run lab testing actitivies for a use case where a drones will provide streaming services over 5G.
 Such streaming should be processed in the Edge.

 ## Directory Structure